Sitaram8472/JQCollector/README.md

  ## 🚀 How to Use

-1. <Explore>  the categorized folders for specific topics
+1. Explore the categorized folders for specific topics
 2. Contribute by adding new questions and solutions.
+3. Discuss and share insights by opening issues or discussions.
+4. Practice regularly for coding interviews or competitions.

+## 💡 Contribution

+ Feel free to contribute by submitting pull requests!
+Follow the structured format for adding new questions and solutions.

+ ## 🔗 Useful Resources